U.S. plans to exit GM stake by year-end, may lose $10 billion

 A healthcare trust for the United Auto Workers union still owns a stake of about 10 percent in GM.

+“While the U.S. Treasury’s equity stake draws to a close, our work to transform GM continues,” GM said.
+“We’re making great progress in our efforts to make the most of this second chance.”

+The GM bailout was implemented under the government’s Troubled Asset Relief Program (TARP), which disbursed $421.6 billion and has recovered $406.7 billion.
+The total does not count Treasury’s additional shares in AIG, which Treasury valued at $17.6 billion in a Wednesday report.

-Additional reporting by Timothy Ahmann and Jason Lange in Washington; Writing by Frank McGurty; Editing by Lisa Von Ahn, Gary Hill and Ken Wills
+Additional reporting by Timothy Ahmann and Jason Lange in Washington; Editing by Lisa Von Ahn, Gary Hill